Allaby-lab/PIA/README.txt

 ------
 -   Run PIA_index_maker.pl:
     >perl PIA_index_maker.pl
     This generates DBM index files for names.dmp and nodes.dmp.
 It will take a few minutes.
-You will need to make new index files if you change the .dmp files or if you want to run the PIA on a new machine.
+You will need to make new index files if you update the .dmp files (do this when you update the BLAST database) or if you want to run the PIA on a new machine.
 The index files do not transfer between machines (something to do with DB_File).
 -   PIA_inner.pl does the analysis.
 PIA.pl is a wrapper that allows threading.
 To run PIA.pl:
     >perl PIA.pl -f [input FASTA] -b [input BLAST file] -t [number of threads] [optional options for advanced users] While PIA.pl is running, each thread will generate a PIA_inner.log.txt.
 Look at that file to see how far the thread has progressed through its list of sequences.